emotivhq/create.ly/README.md

 # Bower Components

-The following packages are always installed by the angm-generator:
+The following packages are included:

 * "json3"
 * "es5-shim"
-* "bootstrap"
 * "angular"
 * "angular-resource"
 * "angular-aria"
 * "angular-mocks"
 * "angular-touch"
-* "angular-bootstrap"
 * "angular-ui-router"

-> NOTE: Angular Material have the following dependencies:
 * angular-material-icons
 * angular-material
 * angular-messages

-The following modules are optional on first install:

 * "angular-cookies"
 * "angular-animate"
 * "angular-sanitize"
+* "angular-stamplay"

 All of these can be updated with `bower update` as new versions of AngularJS are released.
 Always on first install the generator will use the last stable version of all libraries.

 # Testing

-We implemented only one kind of test at this moment: Unit tests.
-On next weeks e2e tests will be available too.
+Only one kind of test is supported at the moment: Unit tests.

 ## Running Tests

-The tests are written in **Jasmine**, which we run with the [Karma Test Runner][karma].
-We provide a Karma configuration file pre-configured with some default options to run them.
+Tests are written in **Jasmine**, which you run with the [Karma Test Runner][karma].
+There is a Karma configuration file pre-configured with some default options to run them.

 * the configuration is found at `karma.conf.js`
 * the unit tests are found on each module created named as `moduleName-test.js`.